rishee01/smartfix/smartfix-web/START_READING_HERE.md

 ## ✅ MISSION ACCOMPLISHED

-Your SmartFix project has been successfully reorganized and documented with **clear separation of 3 parts** so you can easily navigate and understand it - **no coding knowledge required!**
+Your CivicSense project has been successfully reorganized and documented with **clear separation of 3 parts** so you can easily navigate and understand it - **no coding knowledge required!**

 ---